-The rain is pouring down outside the Hi-Lo Lounge, but the night’s dreary weather only gives the crowd inside an excuse for another round.
+The rain is pouring down outside the Hi-Lo Lounge in Athens, GA, but the night’s dreary weather only gives the crowd inside an excuse for another round.
 Perched on stools at the bar’s edge, my husband and I watch as grad students clustered on sofas argue about politics and craft beers, and assistant professors mingle with artists along the wall, while two overall-clad farmers chat in a corner over a table laden with burgers and fries.

 “Whatcha reading?”
 I ask.